stacey-w-taylor/synapseDocs/_articles/aws_sts_storage_locations.md

 Once your STS Storage Location is set up, you can use Synapse to request temporary AWS credentials with direct access to your data in S3.
 These temporary credentials are good for up to 12 hours.

 To get these temporary credentials, you may use our [REST interface](https://rest-docs.synapse.org/rest/GET/entity/id/sts.html).

+{% include note.html content="If your storage location is external storage, you may request read-only or read-write permissions.
+If that storage location is Synapse storage, you must request read-only permissions." %}

 Alternatively, you may use the below sample Java code: